miketvo/vn-kmn-compiler/README.md

-# vn_kmn_compiler
-Keyman keyboard .kmn generator for Vietnamese keyboards
+# Keyman keyboard .kmn generator for Vietnamese keyboards

 ## How to use: